Last updated 30 September 2024

 Common criteria for visitor visas

 All visitor visas share the criterion that the applicant genuinely intends to stay temporarily in Australia for the purpose for which the visa is granted.
 This is often referred to as the ‘genuine visitor’ requirement.
-The Department of Home Affairs (DHA) considers a number of issues that relate to whether the applicant is at risk of overstaying when assessing if this criterion is met.
+The Department of Home Affairs (Home Affairs) considers several issues that relate to whether the applicant is at risk of overstaying when assessing if this criterion is met.

-Where a person wishes to visit a close relative in Australia but has difficulty satisfying the genuine visitor requirements, it is often better to apply for a Sponsored Family Stream or Tourist Stream.
-This is more likely to be granted given that the Australian relative/sponsor usually has to pay a bond to ensure that the visa holder leaves the country.
+Where a person wishes to visit a close relative in Australia but is having difficulty satisfying the genuine visitor requirements, it is often better to apply for a sponsored family stream or tourist stream.
+This is more likely to be granted given that the Australian relative/sponsor usually pays a bond to ensure that the visa holder leaves the country.

 Extending a visit

-Once a visa is granted and a visitor enters Australia, they may want to apply for extensions of stay.
-This may be possible where the applicant meets the criteria for a further visitor visa.
-It is important to note where the applicant needs to be at the time of the application.
-Of the visas for visitors described here, only the Tourist Stream and the Medical Treatment Visa allow for applications to be made while the applicant remains in Australia.
-In addition, those visas require that exceptional circumstances exist in order for an extension of stay of 12 consecutive months or more within Australia to be authorised.
+Once a visa is granted and a person enters Australia, they may want to apply for extensions of stay.
+Where the applicant meets the criteria for a further visitor visa, this may be possible.
+It is important to make note of where the applicant needs to be at the time of the application for extension, whether that be inside or outside of Australia.
+Of the visas for visitors described here, only the tourist stream and the medical treatment visa allow for applications for extensions to be made while the applicant remains in Australia.
+These aforementioned visas require exceptional circumstances for an extension of 12 months or more to be granted.

-It is not possible to apply for a further visitor visa in Australia if the former visitor visa had a ‘no further stay’ (8503 or similar) condition attached (s 41(2) Migration Act 1958 (Cth)), unless that condition is waived.
+It is not possible to apply for a further visitor visa in Australia if the former visitor visa had a ‘no further stay’ (8503 or similar) condition attached, unless that condition is waived (s 41(2) Migration Act 1958 (Cth)).
 This condition can only be waived if events of a compassionate and compelling nature that are beyond the control of the visa holder have occurred since the former visa was granted, and these circumstances necessitate a further stay in Australia.
 A waiver request should be lodged on a Form 1447.

 Subclasses of visitor visas